 U.S. weekly LNG exports dip

-Liquefied natural gas exports from the United States slipped over the previous week.
+Liquefied natural gas exports from the United States have slipped during the past week.

-The United States Energy Information Administration (EIA) noted that a total of five LNG cargoes have been shipped during the week ending August 5.
+Data from the U.S. Energy Information Administration shows that a total of six LNG cargoes were shipped during the week between August 27 and September 2.

 Three cargoes were shipped from Cheniere’s Corpus Christi plant, two from Cove Point and one from the Elba Island plant.
 The vessels departing had a combined LNG-carrying capacity of 21 Billion cubic feet.

 LNG pipeline receipts increased in August by 30 per cent compared to July and averaged 4.3 Bcf/d before Hurricane Laura made landfall on August 27.